King Richard

 The inciting incident occurs at 17 minutes when Paul Cohen, a prestigious tennis coach, watches Venus play and agrees to coach her for free—the first major validation of Richard's plan.
 This is the break Richard has been desperately seeking..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Richard pulls Venus and Serena from the junior tournament circuit entirely, defying Paul Cohen and conventional tennis development.
+This reveals the protagonist's commitment to Richard pulls Venus and Serena from the junior tournament circuit entirely, defying Paul Cohen and conventional tennis development.
 He chooses to trust his plan completely, entering the professional world on his own terms., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Venus dominates her first professional tournament debut at age 14, validating Richard's unconventional plan.
 This false victory suggests Richard's total control is working, but it sets up greater conflicts about autonomy and trust., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 109 minutes (75% through) represents the emotional nadir.
 Here, Venus confronts Richard, telling him she doesn't want to play tennis anymore.
 Richard realizes his controlling approach has pushed his daughter away and damaged what he was trying to protect.
-His plan is crumbling., indicates the protagonist at their lowest point.
+His plan is crumbling., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 115 minutes initiates the final act resolution at 80% of the runtime.
 Richard apologizes to Venus and tells her the choice is hers—he will support whatever she decides.
 For the first time, he lets go of control and trusts Venus to make her own decision about her future., demonstrating the transformation achieved throughout the journey.